gembarrett/transparency-experiment/README.md

   - Twitter: whole percentages provided, calculated number to 1 or 2 DP
   - Facebook: percentages with 2 DP provided, calculated number to 4 DP
 - Percentages provided, particularly in the Twitter report, may have been rounded up or down for readability

+## What information could be shared with the US government?
+- name, physical address, other contact information, IP addresses
+- real-time communications (wiretapping your Facebook account)
+- photos, emails, device backups, documents, calendars, contacts and bookmarks